Loverzzz/Loverzzz/README.md

 <div align="center" style="max-width: 600px; margin: 20px auto; font-size: 1.1em; line-height: 1.6;">
     <p>🌟 Hello!
 I'm a recent graduate in Robotics and Artificial Intelligence from <strong>Universitas Airlangga</strong>, here of my journey in the realm of machine learning.</p>
     <p> 🚀 Throughout my academic journey, I have proven experience in IoT, data science, machine learning, and drone technology, showcasing a strong portfolio of projects.
-    I’m on the lookout for an AI/Machine Learning Engineer or Data Scientist role where I can apply my knowledge and passion to contribute to meaningful projects with real-world impact.</p>
+    I'm on the lookout for an AI/Machine Learning Engineer or Data Scientist role where I can apply my knowledge and passion to contribute to meaningful projects with real-world impact.</p>
 </div>

 ---